cwmdavies/Access-Switch-Audit/README.md

-# Network Automation Utilities — Cisco Access‑Port Audit ➜ Excel
+# Network Automation Utilities — Cisco Access Switch Audit ➜ Excel

 A modular Python utility that connects to Cisco switches (optionally through an SSH jump host), collects interface details, PoE information, and neighbor presence, then exports a clean,